Best Holiday Roast Turkey Breast is a smaller and more simple main course classic recipe that’s flavor-packed, juicy, and tender.

 There are two ways to thaw your turkey faster—in cold water, or in the microwave oven.
 If you use one of the quick methods just be ready to cook the bird as soon as it’s thawed.

 - Cold Water Thawing – Allow about 30 minutes per pound.
 Be sure the turkey is in a leak-proof plastic bag to prevent cross-contamination and to prevent the turkey from absorbing water.
 Submerge the wrapped turkey in cold tap water.
 Change the water every 30 minutes until the turkey is thawed.
 Cook the turkey immediately after it is thawed.

 - Microwave Thawing (I recommend this method ONLY in an emergency) – Follow the microwave oven manufacturer’s instruction when defrosting a turkey.
 Plan to cook it immediately after thawing because some areas of the food may become warm and begin to cook during microwaving.

 I recommend you allow 1 and 1/2 pounds of turkey for each person.
 For smaller birds with more bone to meat ratio, allow 2 pounds for each person.
 For a breast-only bird (no legs), as I roasted, allow 1 pound per person.

 Can I freeze leftover turkey?

 Yes, a frozen turkey is safe to cook and eat.
-Turkeys can be kept frozen in the freezer indefinitely; however, cook within 1 year for best quality.
+You can keep a turkey frozen indefinitely.
+However, I suggest to it cook it within 1 year for the best quality.
 For cooked turkey, consume within 3 months of freezing.

 - 5-6 pound turkey breast on the bone thawed, innards removed, rinsed in cold water, and patted dry